UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/mailroom.rst

 Creating a Report
 ------------------

-* If the user (you) selected 'Create a Report' Print a list of your donors, sorted by total historical donation amount.
+* If the user (you) selected 'Create a Report' print a list of your donors, sorted by total historical donation amount.

   - Include Donor Name, total donated, number of donations and average donation amount as values in each row.
+You do not need to print out all their donations, just the summary info.
   - Using string formatting, format the output rows as nicely as possible.
 The end result should be tabular (values in each column should align with those above and below)
   - After printing this report, return to the original prompt.